 However, we were much less impressed with Sony’s last attempt at making a set of true wireless earbuds for the athletic crowd, the WF-SP700N.
 Lousy battery life was our chief criticism, and the active noise cancellation didn’t wow us.

-Sony’s follow-up, the $200 SP800N up to par., are a different story entirely.
-They’re now a bit pricier, but Sony appears to have applied all of the lessons it learned from the WF-1000XM3 to bring the
+Sony’s follow-up, the $200 WF-SP800N, are a different story entirely.
+They’re now a bit pricier, but Sony appears to have applied all of the lessons it learned from the WF-1000XM3 to bring the SP800N up to par.

 Was Sony successful?
 Let’s take a closer look.